AadishJain249/Creators_Api/README.md

 3. POST /logout -> requires token.
 If the token is correct, then the token is deleted and the user gets logged out.

-4. Get /paginted -> Show the users name by limiting it (paginted concpet)
+4. Get /paginted -> Show the users name by limiting it (paginated concpet)

 5. Get /users -> Show the users who are logged in